GabeScott/standard-works-vault/General Conference/1974 October - God Will Not Be Mocked.md

 “Whoso forbiddeth to marry is not ordained of God, for marriage is ordained of God unto man.

-“Wherefore, it is lawful that he should have one wife, and they twain shall be one flesh, and all this that the earth might answer the end of its creation.”
-(D&C 49:15–16.)
+“Wherefore, it is lawful that he should have one wife, and they twain shall be one flesh, and all this that the earth might answer the end of its creation.” ([[D&C 49.15|D&C 49:15–16]][[D&C 49.16|]].)

 The earth cannot justify nor continue its life without marriage and the family.
 Sex without marriage, for all people, young or older, is an abomination to the Lord, and it is most unfortunate that many people have blinded their eyes to these great truths.